neondatabase/website/content/docs/introduction/plans.md

 - Up to 10 GiB of data storage
 - Up to 1200 total compute hours/month for all computes in all projects

-Launch plan users can pay for compute hours beyond the 1200 compute hours/month that are included in the Launch plan.
+Launch plan users can access extra compute hours beyond the 1200 compute hours/month included in the Launch plan.
 Extra compute hours are billed automatically.
 Please refer to our [pricing](https://neon.tech/pricing) page for the per-hour cost.

 In addition, Launch plan users have access to the following Neon features: